abuseofnotation/category-theory-illustrated/02_more_sets/text.md

 Actually, the two concepts are captured by one and the same external diagram, just the arrows are flipped - many-to-one relationships become one-to-many and the other way around.

 That's normal right?
-After all, *AND* **is** the opposite of *OR*.
-The connection between the two has always been there, evidenced, for example, by the De Morgan's law, citing that **NOT (A AND B) <=>(NOT A) OR (NOT B)** (or to put it in everyday language, "If either A or B is false, then (and only then) A *and* B is also false).
+After all, **AND** *is* the opposite of **OR**.
+The connection between the two has always been there, evidenced, for example, by the De Morgan's law, citing that **NOT (A AND B) ↔ (NOT A) OR (NOT B)** (or to put it in everyday language, "If either A or B is false, then (and only then) A *and* B is also false).
 But only with category theory, this connection can be expressed in such a concise way:

 ![Coproduct and product](coproduct_product_duality.svg)

-Otherwise, when two concepts are captured by the same diagram, only with reversed arrows, we can say that the two concepts are **dual** to each other.
-So *product* and *sum* are dual.
-This is why sum is also known as *converse product*, or *coproduct* in short.
+Otherwise, when in category theory two concepts are captured by the same diagram, only with reversed arrows, we can say that the two concepts are **dual** to each other.
+That means that the concepts of *product* and *sum* are dual (this is why sum is also known as *converse product*, or *coproduct* in short).

 Category Theory - brief definition
 ===

 Maybe it is time to see what a category is.
-Well, a category is about objects (an example of which are sets) and morphisms which go from one object to another (which can be viewed as functions) and which should be composable.
+Well, a category consists of objects (an example of which are sets) and morphisms which go from one object to another (which can be viewed as functions) and which should be composable.
 We can say a lot more about categories, and even present a formal definition, but for now it is suffice for you to remember that sets are one example of a category and that categorical objects are like sets, except that we don't *see* their elements.
 This is why category-theoretic notions being captured by the external diagrams and strictly set-theoretic notions being captured by internal ones.

 What other categories, or applications of category theory are there, other than sets?
 We already discussed one - types in programming languages.
 Remember that we said that programming types (classes) are somewhat similar to sets and programming functions are somewhat similar to functions between sets?
-This is another example of a connection that we can made rigorous using category theory.
+This is another example of a connection between two things that we can be defined using category theory:

 | Category Theory | Set theory | Programming Languages |